You will need roughly 7 minutes to read this article.

-We use RVM to manage different Ruby versions.
-We set ruby-2.1.7 as the default version.
-Currently we do not load the Ruby version from your Gemfile.
+We use RVM to manage different Ruby and JRuby versions.
+We set 2.6.6 as the default version.
+Currently we do not automatically load the Ruby version from your Gemfile.
 You can always change the Ruby version by running:

 rvm use $(cat .ruby-version) --install

 One use case is that you can change your Ruby version for different branches.